00SteinsGate00/CaffeImageDataPrepare/README.md

-# Caffe Image Database Prepare
+# Caffe Image Datbase Prepare

-When you download image datasets from the internet, they often come separated into folders per class.
+When you download image datasets from the internet, they often come seperated into folders per class.

 [Caffe](http://caffe.berkeleyvision.org) requires you to input the files as one text file, containing the path to the image and the class label (as a number).